Sick burn, four-year old.

 Take heart.
 I bet you have it together more than you think.
 For goodness sake, it's not like you still have Christmas decor lying around in your shrubs in July!

 Such an odd but lovely morning.
 I made scones but forgot the salt.
 Oh well.
 They were still pretty satisfying.
 But then my kid asked if I forgot the sugar.
-Goodness no I did not forget the sugar — these are scones not muffins, child!
-And then we were late for the annual July 4th…
+Goodness no I did not forget the sugar -- these are scones not muffins, child!
+And then we were late for the annual July 4th… Continue reading a slow and saltless day

 Remember naked Moana from yesterday?
-I’d be failing you if I didn’t tell you the whole naked Moana story.
+I'd be failing you if I didn't tell you the whole naked Moana story.
 But first, some background.
-It turns out that every Friday is show-and-tell in my 4-year-old’s preschool room.
-I didn’t know this at first, and once I did I was intrigued.
-What exactly was my kid…
+It turns out that every Friday is show-and-tell day in my 4-year-old's preschool room.
+I didn't know and I was intrigued.
+What exactly had my kid bringing to class show-and-tell these… Continue reading Full Monty Moana (A show-and-tell cautionary tale)

 A naked Moana doll (they are always naked) oak tree twigs of varying lengths (quantity: 2) a penny (she loves coins) a small glass jar for placing her collections File this away to Things I Don't Ever Want To Forget about My Daughter at Four.